 - Ensuring your site will be responsive or at least mobile-friendly, this is a must do.

 - Leveraging AMP if applicable.
-If you're publishing news or articles and want to take advantage of AMP spots in the search results, then this is the time to get that functionality developed so that you can easily push out AMP versions of your content in future.
+If you're publishing news or articles and want to take advantage of AMP spots on the search results pages, then this is the time to get that functionality developed so that you can easily push out AMP versions of your content in future.

 - Image compression.
 Not everyone who will be populating the content on your site will have an understanding of image compression and why it's important.
 Developing a system that either automatically optimizes images or allows users to do so very easily is vital to ensuring your website doesn't become bloated as content is published in the future.
 Search engines take into account the weight of images when ranking.
 You should be planning your content as per google search engine.

 - Schema markup.
-The focus on schema markup has increased in recent years and websites can leverage schema markup to show more detail about their businesses on the search results page.
+The focus on schema markup has increased in recent years and websites can leverage schema markup to show more detail about their businesses on the search engine results pages.
 This can lead to increased click-through rates as well as many indirect benefits for a new website marketing plan.

 The keyword research you perform now should help to identify how people search for the very core products or services that you offer as a business.
 What you imagine people google in order to find the service you offer may actually differ from reality.